Attention. The page needs reformatting. If you think you can do better, please contact us 🙂

 Inspection of the previous figures reveals that for good system behaviour (fast and stable measurements) we need a high value for both resonance frequency and damping.
 A SciLab file available for experimenting with parameter values can be found here.

-The gust model will be used to produce the wind magnitude response on the z-axis.
+The gust model is used to produce the wind magnitude response on the z-axis.
 Setting a baseline of zero constant wind, the total wind is assumed to be blowing exactly perpendicular to the ground with upwards direction.

 There is no such thing as correct gust parameters; during the design phase a worst case scenario approach will be applied.
 This scenario should reflect the airboom intended use and the flight platform on which it will be mounted.

-It is also useful to define the minimum steady wind path length required for a stable AoA reading.
+It is useful to define the minimum steady wind path length required for a stable AoA reading.
 This parameter has been mentioned by many authors and is usually referred to as the decay resistance.
 It can be calculated for a given wind vane and is the distance which the instrument should travel into the gust to reach a given percentage of the final AoA value, starting from a different AoA value.
-A typical wind vane response can be viewed in the followig figure.
-Compare with a wind tunnel test from 1974 by AMIES T. KARAM, TECNICAL REPORT AFIT TR 74-8 .
+A typical wind vane response can be viewed in figure 7.
+Compare with a wind tunnel test from 1974 by AMIES T. KARAM, TECHNICAL REPORT AFIT TR 74-8

 From table 3 in this reference link, we get the time response of a second order underdamped system to a ramp input; the time domain output is the sum of a ramp, an offset and an oscillating term.